Gnutyud/Javascript_note/README.md

 }
 console.log(minimumGlasses(5, 8));
 ```
-## Shortest substring occurring only once in a given string
+## Shortest unique substring occurring only once in a given string
-Given a string S consisting of N lowercase alphabets, the task is to find the length of the smallest substring in S whose occurrence is exactly 1.
+Given a string S consisting of N lowercase alphabets, the task is to find the length of the shortest unique substring in S whose occurrence is exactly 1.
 ```js
 function uniqueShortestSubString(string) {
   let str = string.toLowerCase();